-- Hepatobiliary Scan: Nothing to eat or drink for 6 hours prior to scan.
+- Hepatobiliary Scan: Nothing to eat or drink for 6 hours prior to the scan.

-- Gastric Emptying Scan: Nothing to eat or drink 4 hours prior to scan.
+- Gastric Emptying Scan: Nothing to eat or drink 4 hours prior to the scan.

-- Nuclear Stress Test: Nothing to eat 4 hours prior to scan, call regarding cardiac medications.
-Wear two-piece outfit, short sleeve shirt.
-Please bring small snack to eat during examination break.
+- Nuclear Stress Test: Nothing to eat 4 hours prior to the scan, call regarding cardiac medications.
+Wear a two-piece outfit, short sleeve shirt.
+Please bring a small snack to eat during the examination break.
 3-4 hr exam.
 (Bring a book!)